jeremygradisher/associate-tracker/README.md

 # Associate Tracker - Main Branch

-Associate Tracker (Ruby on Rails SaaS app) to track leasing representatives for development projects.
+Associate Tracker (Ruby on Rails SaaS app) to track leasing representatives for property development projects.
 Devise user auth.
 Leaflet.js for mapping.

 # If cloning this realize a couple of things:

--it's using sqlite3 in development and PostgreSQL in production (gemfile)

 -it's using sendgrid for sign-up email confirmations (.baschrc)<br>
 export SENDGRID_USERNAME=xxxxxxxxxx<br>